- Name: Health Assessment Laboratory

 - Discipline: Nursing

-Incorporates knowledge from NURS 147 to provide students with learning opportunities to collect, organize, analyze and synthesize health assessment data for adult and elder patients in a laboratory setting using simulation and live patients.
-Formerly NURS 201.
+Incorporates knowledge from NURS 147 to provide students with learning opportunities to collect, organize, analyze and synthesize health assessment data for adult and elder patients in a laboratory setting using simulated and peer assessment models.

 II: Course Objectives

 Upon successful completion of NURS 201 the student will be able to:

 - Apply principles of evidenced based practice that lead to best practice decisions.

 - Demonstrate appropriate communication skills to establish a therapeutic relationship for subjective and objective data collection and validation.

 - Utilize clinical decision making skills to deliberately and systematically collect subjective and objective data using various assessment tools in order to perform any one of the four basic types of assessments.

 - Document normal and abnormal health assessment findings in an accurate, clear, concise and complete manner following appropriate guidelines.